 This equipment allows your guinea pig to be as adventurous as possible.
 You will notice your guinea pig’s activity increase, leading to a happier and healthier guinea pig.

-Guinea Pigs Should Have a Sleeping Den with a Flat Top
+Guinea Pig Cages Should Have a Sleeping Den with a Flat Top

 Most guinea pig cages come equipped with a detachable sleeping den with a flat top.
 Most sleeping caves have a small low-incline step ladder to reach the top, which helps them climb to the top.
 This is the best sleeping space for a guinea pig because they can jump on top and use it as a place to sit.

-Low-Incline Ramps and Stairs Help Your Guinea Pigs Climb to Higher Surfaces
+Low-Incline Ramps and Stairs Can Help Your Guinea Pigs Climb to Higher Places

 While most guinea pig cages are only one level, some larger or custom-made models have two or more stories.
 Low-incline ramps, stairs, and ladders help your guinea pig explore the several spaces available to them in their cage.
 If you have a single-story cage with a playpen attachment, you can use ramps to help your guinea pig climb out into their play space.